 How to Ask for a Letter of Reference

 Letters of reference are business, not socialization.
-I appreciate that students feel embarrassed asking for a letter and want to mix a great deal of friendly chit-chat to cover up your embarrassment of making this request.
+I appreciate that students feel embarrassed asking for a letter and want to mix a great deal of friendly chit-chat to cover up the embarrassment of making this request.
 I know, because I am exactly the same when I ask for a letter!
 But, the most important thing is to make a request in such a way that I know (despite my busy schedule) exactly what I need to do, when I need to do it, and how urgent it is.

 Please follow the system below:

 A).
 Send me an initial e-mail, reminding me who you are, how we know each other, and asking if I am willing to write you a letter.
 I will usually say yes, but this may be qualified (if you didn't get top marks with me, I may answer that I will do my best, but that I won't be able to write that you are one of my top 5%).
 This initial e-mail may be a bit vague.
 I may ask you for more information.